timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/schema.md

 # Skillet Schema Language

 Skillet is a Zod-like schema language that is LLM-optimized.
-What does that mean?

-- Skillet is strongly typed.
+- Skillet is strongly typed
 - Skillet purposefully limits the schema to that which is supported by LLMs
 - Skillet optimizes the schema for processing by an LLM
 - Skillet tightly integrates streaming